You’re getting married!

 “If I had to pick one wedding venue to be my favorite, it would be Stone Tower Winery in Leesburg, Va.
-I had the opportunity to shoot video there back in December 2017 and it was absolutely beautiful!
-The outside property with the pond and grape vines are perfect back drops for photography and video.
+I had the opportunity to shoot a wedding there back in December 2017 and it was absolutely beautiful!
+The outside property with the pond and grape vines are perfect backdrops for photography and video.
 The entire property is full of wild life, trees and mountains.
 The downstairs ballroom is like something out of a movie.
 Everything is super elegant and they have a room full of wine barrels that make the building smell like oak.
 I really want to come back to this venue to try the wine and watch some of their live music.
 This place is perfect for getting away and relaxing.”

 Ian Rushing, Co-Founder and Lead Videographer: